This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 If you really want to save water, save it from your roof.
 In the case of a house, attach a water butt or two to the gutter and downspout system.
 You can also attach one to your greenhouse or shed.
 Every little helps.

-Using a plastic tub to do your dish washing it makes taking it out to the garden very easy.
-In the case of grey water from the sink, tub, or washing machine you may have to either bail it out or install custom plumbing.
+Ordinary washing-up liquid (dish soap), shampoo, and soap are harmless to plants when diluted in water.
+That means that you could save your dishwater and bath water for use in the garden.
+Using a plastic tub to do your dishwashing makes taking it out to the garden very easy.
+In the case of greywater from the sink, tub, or washing machine you may have to either bail it out or install custom plumbing.